 There are conditions that affect people as well as pups.
 And unfortunately, diabetes is one of them.
 So if you’ve noticed changes in your pup’s appetite, bathroom habits or energy levels, in addition to the formation of cloudy eyes, you’ll want to ask your veterinarian about diabetes in dogs.
 Luckily, this condition is manageable.

-“Diabetes is a condition in which the body does not process sugar in a normal way due to a lack of insulin, a hormone released from the pancreas that allows the body to use sugar as an energy source,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Diabetes is a condition in which the body does not process sugar in a normal way due to a lack of insulin, a hormone released from the pancreas that allows the body to use sugar as an energy source,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “This leads to high levels of sugar in the blood.”

 What causes diabetes in dogs?

 According to Dr. McCullough, although people can experience two types of diabetes (type 1 and type 2), dogs are only affected by type 1, which means their bodies can't produce insulin.
 Sugar diabetes is the informal name for diabetes in dogs.

 “Diabetes is caused by the destruction of the cells that make insulin by the immune system, chronic pancreatitis and breed-related genetic causes,” Dr. McCullough adds.